Fuukei/docs_site/docs/en/Sakurairo/Templates/index.md

 ## Bilibili “Watching” Template

 1. Create a new page and choose **Bilibili “Watching” Template** under **Page Attributes → Template**.
-2. In **iRO Theme Settings → Page Settings → Template Page Settings → Bilibili UID**, enter your UID.
+2. In **iRO Theme Options → Page Options → Template Page Options → Bilibili UID**, enter your UID.
 3. (Optional) For episode progress, paste your Bilibili **cookies** using the same DevTools method as above.
 4. The page will show your current watching list:
    ![](https://s.nmxc.ltd/fuukei_docs/sakurairo/setting/tp-movielist.png)